All Episodes

 Greetings and welcome.

-Rush Limbaugh back at you, EIB Network, uh, Limbaugh Institute for advanced conservative studies.
+Rush Limbaugh back at you, EIB Network, Limbaugh Institute for Advanced Conservative Studies.

-Ladies and gentlemen, I think the uh the Hezbos have learned a great deal from the American left.
+Ladies and gentlemen, I think the Hezbollahs have learned a great deal from the American left.

-And the New York Times, this story I the headline I shared with you just before the uh conclusion of the previous hour.
+And the New York Times, this story, the headline I shared with you just before the conclusion of the previous hour.

-If you stop and think about it, during the war itself, all we heard about was civilians, this civilian, civilian, civilians, and civilians, and civilians and uh civilian casualties.
+If you stop and think about it, during the war itself, all we heard about was civilians, this, civilian, civilians, civilians, and civilians, and civilians and civilian casualties.

 The New York Times today cannot stop using the word Hezbollah throughout its story.

-In Bent Jabel, Hezbollah ambulances, large new cars with flashing lights on the top, ferried bodies of fighters to graves out of mountains of rubble.
+In Bint Jabale, Hezbollah ambulances, large new cars with flashing lights on the top, ferried bodies of fighters to graves out of mountains of rubble.

 The Hezbollah reputation as an efficient grassroots social service network, as opposed to the Lebanese government, regarded by many here as sleek men in suits doing well, was in evidence everywhere.

-Hezbollah's reputation is an efficient grassroots social service network in evidence everywhere.
+Hezbollah's reputation as an efficient grassroots social service network, in evidence everywhere.

-Young men with walkie-talkies and clipboards were in the battered Shiite neighborhoods on the southern edge of Vint Jabel, taking notes on the extent of the damage.
+Young men with walkie-talkies and clipboards were in the battered Shiite neighborhoods on the southern edge of Bint Jabale, taking notes on the extent of the damage.

-The Hezbols don't have the means to do this on their own.
+The Hezbollahs don't have the means to do this on their own.

 And yet the New York Times just loves them.

-But the uh No, no, no, no story no stories about the buildings damaged in Israel by the uh 3,500 rockets that were launched in there.
+But the, no, no stories about the buildings damaged in Israel by the 3,500 rockets that were launched in there.

 No, no, no, no.